 Floyd Elzinga’s pine cone sculptures 'colonized' both the house and grounds of historic Campbell House Museum in downtown Toronto.
 The main feature of this installation was a giant “Fire Cone” in the central flower bed, on the path way leading directly up to the front door of the Campbell House.All night long the Fire Cone was kept stoked with firewood creating a central gathering place that ranged from boisterous and unrestrained to quiet and intimate.

-This is a collection of work that is currently available on display at The Artist Project,Toronto.
+This is a collection of work that may or may not be currently available.

 Please contact me to get information on anything you are interested in.